-When a Sensor detects that a destination is under attack, it executes a Response that can activate a Filter instance.
+When Wanguard Sensor detects that a destination is under attack, it executes a Response that can be configured to activate a Filter instance.
 Filter instances cannot run stand-alone and can only be started through Responses.

 Wanguard Filter includes a sophisticated traffic analysis engine that detects attack patterns by inspecting packets or flows sent to the attacked destinations.